| Investigations

 |

-the number of sides of the polygon and then draw the diagonals.
+Change the number of dots and then draw the diagonals.

 |